 - ⅓ cup yogurt ranch

-- Prepare frozen french fries according to package instructions.
+- Prepare frozen french fries according to package instructions, which will be anywhere from 18 to 28 minutes.
 Allot about 1 cup of french fries per person, and make sure to include a variety of french fry shapes.

 - You may not need to cook all of the french fries, though it's pretty likely that you will need to cook the french fries on multiple baking sheets on more than one oven rack.